watermelon-keffiyeh/they-were-children/README.md

 ## Principles

 - **Accuracy over comprehensiveness** — a smaller verified record is better than a large unverified one
-- **Humanity first** — every entry should say something about the person, not just how they died
-- **No political framing** — the site documents what happened; it does not argue for a particular position
 - **Open source** — anyone can verify, correct, or contribute

 ---